deshi-basara/coovie2/README.md

 =========
 ### Usage

-To see all available arguments and options enter:
+To see all available arguments and options enter
 ```Shell
 (venv)[coovie2]$ python coovie2.py --help